luismiguelcasadodiaz/pipex/README.md

 }
 ```

-### find a file name
+### Find a file name

-my first validation checks if filename has legal characters for a filename...any character except '/'.
+my first validation checks if the filename has legal characters for a filename...any character except '/'.

-Also, user may refer a filename with a relative path such as
+Also, users may refer to a filename with a relative path such as
 ../inc/filename
 inc/filename
+./filename

-Then, if argument has not '/' it is a filename in current folder whose absolute path name start wiht the PWD variabla content
+Then, if the filename does not begin with '/' it is a filename relative to the PWD whose absolute path name starts with the PWD variable content. otherwise it is an absolute path.
+It the filename does not contains ´/´, i have to look for it in PATH

 ### The command and execve
-The call to execve requires a null-terminated list of arguments
+The call to execve() requires a null-terminated list of arguments

-Said that, "grep -n printf" transforms easily into a list of strings args ={"grep", "-n", "printf", NULL} wiht the help of ft_plit and white space.
+Said that, "grep -n printf" transforms easily into a list of strings args ={"grep", "-n", "printf", NULL} with the help of ft_plit and white space.

-In the same way, "tr 'a' 'e'", also fits into execve without problems.
+In the same way, "tr 'a' 'e'", also fits into execve() without problems.

 It is not the case with, "tr 'a' ''", that substitutes a by ' if passed as {"tr", "'a'", "'", NULL}
-It is not the case wiht, "tr 'a' ' '", that does not execute if passed as {"tr", "'a'", "'", "'", NULL}
+It is not the case with, "tr 'a' ' '", that do not execute if passed as {"tr", "'a'", "'", "'", NULL}

 ## What I read.

 [Here doc](https://linuxize.com/post/bash-heredoc/)

-## What i Learnt
+## What I Learnt

 ### Leaks checking

 The usual `leaks --atExit -- ./pipex .... ` method to check leaks does not work when the program to check uses redirections.
 I used Valgring instead with --trace-children=yes flag.

-I discovered that grep command had leaks.
+I discovered that the grep command had leaks.

+### Opened file descriptors

+Thank you to Unai, I will use --track-fds=yes flag with Valgrind in the future.

 Abel taught me about grep -v to invert match and `norminette | greo -v OK || echo "Norma OK" '

-the enviromente variable $SHLV tell how did is the bash you are running.
+the environment variable $SHLV tells how deep is the bash you are running.

 `git remote get-url --all origin` shows the cloud origin of my repository

-`env -i` ignores the enviroment
+`env -i` ignores the environment

 ### Sanitizer
-The -fno-omit-frame-pointer flag in GCC tells the compiler to not omit the frame pointer (FP) during function call optimization.
+The -fno-omit-frame-pointer flag tells  the GCC compiler not ommit the frame pointer (FP) during function call optimization.

 Frame Pointer (FP):